mjstein/mjs-kubernetes/README.md

 kubernetes will install a kube master if $kubernetes::master is true, else it will add a minion

 ### Setup Requirements **OPTIONAL**

-none as yet but std lib will be needed soon
+Be sure epel is enabled, if you do not have epel you will need to `yum install epel-release` none as yet but std lib will be needed soon
 ### Beginning with kubernetes

-I have tested this on CentOS 7 since epel has all of the rpms you will need. no additional packages should be needed.
+I have tested this on CentOS 7 since epel has all of the rpms you will need (once epel is enabled), no additional packages should be needed.
 As yet I have not tied down the ordering , this will follow.
 ## Usage
     class {'kubernetes':
       master => true,